cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 - Explain that experimental APIs in Compose are hard to avoid
 - Lint rules
 - Show evidence for widespread experimental API usage: https://github.com/search?q=%40OptIn%28Experimentalfoundationapi%3A%3Aclass%29&type=code
+- Wrap up with a TLDR / copy-pasteable snippets